 - Current health and lifestyle habits

-Upper and lower eyelid surgery typically do not require general anesthesia because the procedures can be completed safely using only local anesthesia.
+Upper and lower eyelid surgery typically do not require general anesthesia because surgeons can complete them safely using only local anesthesia.
 Dr. Bared may combine local anesthesia with oral medication or IV sedation to ensure patient comfort.
 Both versions of the surgery can be completed discreetly, with incisions hidden in the natural creases of the eyelid skin or inside the eyelids.

 Patients will need to arrange for a ride home or to their hotel room as well as assistance for 1-2 days post-operatively.
-The medications necessary to perform the procedure and relieve discomfort during recovery can cause patients to feel tired, and the eyes may be swollen.
+The medications necessary to perform the procedure and relieve discomfort during recovery can make patients feel tired, and make their eyes swollen.

 Upper Eyelid Blepharoplasty

 When Dr. Bared performs surgery of the upper eyelids, he can generally access the tissues through the eyelid crease.
 By following marked guidelines he will draw on the skin prior to surgery, Dr. Bared can skillfully cut away excessive skin and alter the eyelid muscle to create a more rested, alert, and youthful look.